decentraland/adr/content/ADR-208-private-chat.md

 #### Send Messages

 **Targeted Messaging**: The client is responsible for sending private messages directly to a specified identity or wallet.
 LiveKit SFU will use this identity to deliver the message to the target user instead of broadcasting a message to the room.
 In case a message does not have a target users, LiveKit SFU will broadcast the messages to the entire room.
+All private message must be targeted messages.

 #### Receive Messages